bettiolo/js-development-slides/oo-js.md

 ### Douglas Crackford's one var per function rule

-This is a highly controversial and debated rule supported by `jshint` and `jslint`.
+Highly controversial and debated rule supported by `jshint` and `jslint`.

-The rule enforces the developer to make this behavior explicit and prevents to mix variable definition with code.
+Enforces developers to code in the same way that the code will be executed by making this behavior explicit.
+Love or hate?

 ```js
 var i,